Antaine/MobileProject/DeveloperDiary.md

 Added basic score.
 Talked with Designer about swapping the timer with a distance counter for better gameflow.
 Need to add Game over screen, improved collisions and more tiles.

 Updated Menu with Ink Fonts.
 Added Pause Menu.
 Talked with designer about adding a quit to menu button.
 Need to add ink to follow player.
 Improve collisions that slow the player and death from ink.
-Need to add more tiles nad extra levels.
+Need to add more tiles andd extra levels.
 Multiplayer add ghost, talk to designer about the scope of multiplayer being too big if other projects get in the way

+Added crouch,
+improved movement